Optimizing Lower Back Pain Treatments: The Functional Electrotherapy Approach

 Navigating the evidence maze.

-According to a systematic review of clinical practice guidelines for the management of musculoskeletal disorders and low back pain, the care provided must be patient-centered, i.e., placing the patient at the heart of medical management.
-(Lin et al., 2020) This is a fundamental principle.
+According to a systematic review of clinical practice guidelines for the management of musculoskeletal disorders and low back pain, the care provided must be patient-centered.
+This involves prioritizing the patient's needs and preferences at the core of medical management.
+(Lin et al., 2020) This principle is foundational.

-This means that care must consider each patient's unique situation, use clear communication, and involve the patient in shared decision-making regarding their management.
+It implies considering each patient's unique situation, using communication, and involving the patient in shared decision-making regarding their management.
 According to ten clinical practice guidelines, this education aims to encourage self-management and/or inform and reassure patients about their condition, including aspects such as prognosis and psychosocial factors.

-In all guidelines, this education or information is considered an integral part of care, complementing active approaches through physical activity, exercises, and other treatments.
+In all guidelines, education is considered an integral part of care, complementing active approaches through physical activity, exercises, and other treatments.
 (Lin et al., 2020)

-Rethinking the Use of TENS in an active approach: Functional Electrotherapy
+Rethinking TENS usage in an active approach: Functional Electrotherapy

 How to steer towards evidence-based practice and encourage self-management through an active approach while alleviating pain?
 Are pharmacological approaches the only solution?
 We have an effective tool for pain management in physiotherapy: transcutaneous electrical nerve stimulation (TENS).

 Why not integrate it into a framework of functional electrotherapy?
-This use allows the patient to incorporate electrotherapy into daily and domestic life activities as well as exercises, aiming for optimal functional performance.
+This usage allows patients to incorporate electrotherapy into daily and domestic life activities and exercises, aiming for optimal functional performance.
 It is a modality integrated into an evidence-based practice.

 TENS should be considered as a complement to standard care for the relief of lower back pain, as it can be a simple and cost-effective proposition since it can be self-administered regularly at home or during daily activities (Johnson et al., 2022; Travers et al., 2020; C. G. T. Vance et al., 2022).
 To ensure effective self-management, advice and education provided by a physiotherapy professional should be offered, promoting the patient's autonomy while considering their biopsychosocial needs, dosimetry, and dosage tailored to signs, symptoms, and prognosis (Travers et al., 2020; C. G. T. Vance et al., 2022).

 “TENS should be systematically considered in the decision-making process and in the development of care protocols to combat pain, particularly at home.
-Indeed, when properly applied, it is safe and can be very effective in relieving pain to limit the use of riskier options.”
+When properly applied, it is safe and can be very effective in relieving pain to limit the use of riskier options.”
 (Larochelle, 2017)

 When used appropriately and in accordance with chronic pain guidelines, TENS can maximize its effectiveness for patients needing pain management tools to improve their functional abilities in daily tasks, household chores, and work.
 It is our responsibility to equip and educate patients with the necessary tools and education on proper use.